Evan-Chan-Git/DS5220-Final-Project/README.md

 # Fitting and Assessing Models - Daily Customer Count & Store Sales

-The second question we wanted answered in our project prosal was "Does the store area and the items available have an influence on daily customer count?"
+The third question we wanted answered in our project prosal was "Does the store area and the items available have an influence on daily customer count?"

 # Fitting and Assessing Models - Daily Customer Count & Store Sales

-The second question we wanted answered in our project prosal was "Does the daily customer count and the items available have an influence on store sales?"
+The last question we wanted answered in our project prosal was "Does the daily customer count and the items available have an influence on store sales?"